rlk/sht/README.md

     Perform the computation using `float`, `double`, or `long double` values.
 Default is `long double`.

 This tool quantifies the performance and precision of the implementation.
 It begins with white noise, defined as frequency coefficients of one for all `l` and `m` up to `n`.
 These coefficients are synthesized at a resolution of `2n` &times; `2n`, and re-analyzed up to degree `n`.
 The round trip time is measured, and the output frequency coefficients are compared with one, giving root-mean-square error and maximum error.
-Upon completion, a table of results in printed to `stdout` including the degree n, the run time in seconds, the RMS error, the log2 RMS error, the maximum error, and the log2 maximum error.
+Upon completion, a table of results in printed to `stdout` including

+1. the degree n,
+2. the run time in seconds,
+3. the RMS error,
+4. the log2 RMS error,
+5. the maximum absolute error, and
+6. the log2 maximum absolute error.

 The log2 results indicate the number of bits to which the output agrees with the input, thus quantifying the numerical stability of synthesis together with analysis.
 Several runs of this tool are graphed below.

 ## API